Age of consent in Oceania: New Zealand

 It is an offence in New Zealand to have a sexual connection with a person under the age of 16.
 It is a defence if due diligence had been undertaken by the defendant to ascertain the victim's age, had reasonable grounds to believe the victim was aged 16 or over and consent was given.
-Further it is an offence for a person to have a sexual connection with a person under the age of 18 if the defendant is in a guardianship role (parent, stepparent, foster parent, guardian, uncle, aunt or other members of extended family, whanau or other power or authority or responsibility for care or upbringing).
+Further it is an offence for a person to have a sexual connection with a person under the age of 18 if the defendant is in a guardianship role (parent, stepparent, foster parent, guardian, uncle, aunt or other members of extended family and friends, or other power or authority or responsibility for care or upbringing).
 The age of consent for girls had earlier been 12 years, and was progressively raised to 16 years in the late 19th century.

 The age of consent for prostitution in New Zealand is higher.
 Although prostitution is legal, under the Prostitution Reform Act 2003 it is illegal to procure or receive sexual services from any person under 18.

 New Zealand has had a uniform and equal age of consent of 16, regardless of sexual orientation and/or gender since the passage of the Homosexual Law Reform Act 1986.

 Contraceptives in New Zealand are not age-restricted and are available to people under 16.
 A teen 12 years or older can be prosecuted for a consensual relationship with a teen under 16 (both parties if both are 12 years or older), although this is extremely rare.
 Even with a complaint, it is still up to police discretion and if the age difference is small it is rarely prosecuted, with family group conferences being the more likely option.
 There was an attempt to formalise this under law in 2004, however, this was abandoned after a public outcry.
 Before 2005, there was no law in New Zealand prohibiting any form of sexual relationship between adult women and male minors.

 The sexual abuse of boys of any age, including rape, by adult women was fully legal in New Zealand until 2005.
 This is despite New Zealand having been party to international conventions against the exploitation of children since the 1980s.
 In 2003, swimming instructor Stacey Margaret Friel, 21, was reported to have had sex with a 13-year-old boy, but faced no charges at the time due to the lack of laws against sexual abuse of boys by women.
 Since the loophole in the laws was closed there have been a number of cases of women being prosecuted for sexual abuse of young boys, including a woman who gave birth to the child of an 11-year-old boy whom she had allegedly raped.